pravega/flink-tools/README.md

 Flink offers many options for customizing the behavior when writing files.
 Refer to [Steaming File Sink](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/connectors/streamfile_sink.html) for details.
-## Configuring a external NFS mount to write files to external NFS mount.
+## Writing to an NFS volume
+Use this procedure to configure the Flink Stream to File job to write to any Kubernetes Persistent Volume, such as a remote NFS volume.

 1. Configure and run a PV and PVC.
 ```
 # Edit values/nfs-samples/external-nfs-pv.yaml